JoelleDuff/ResourceCurse/ResourceCurse.md

 ##Institutions

 Besides the basic economic mechanisms behind the resource curse, there are also some non-economic mechanisms which affect development in resource rich countries.
-Institutions, or the lack of good institutions, might also cripple a country in its development, and are therefore of great interest to development economists (<a href="http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.452.5716&rep=rep1&type=pdf"> Bourguignon and Verdier, 2000</a>).
+Institutions, or the lack of good institutions, might also cripple a country in its development, and are therefore of great interest to development economists (<a href="http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.452.5716&rep=rep1&type=pdf">Bourguignon and Verdier, 2000</a>).

 ###*Popular Resource Sovereignty*
 Popular resource sovereignty is a concept that relates to property rights and the ownership of a nation’s natural resources.
 Article 1 of the International Covenant on Civil and Political Rights, as well as the International Covenant on Economic, Social and Cultural Rights state the following: